Aliases for POLR3G Gene

 GeneCards Summary for POLR3G Gene

-POLR3G (Polymerase (RNA) III (DNA Directed) Polypeptide G (32kD)) is a Protein Coding gene.
+POLR3G (Polymerase (RNA) III Subunit G) is a Protein Coding gene.
 Diseases associated with POLR3G include leukemia, acute myelomonocytic, somatic, somatic.
-Among its related pathways are Immune System and Epstein-Barr virus infection.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include DNA-directed RNA polymerase activity and RNA polymerase III activity.
 An important paralog of this gene is POLR3GL.

 UniProtKB/Swiss-Prot for POLR3G Gene